Harrison Ford nearly hit a passenger plane. Never tell him the odds

 Han Solo might be one heck of a pilot, but 74-year old Star Wars actor and real-life pilot Harrison Ford may have made one hell of a mistake.

 "Was that airliner meant to be underneath me?"
-Ford reportedly asked the air traffic control at John Wayne Airport, after his private plane barely missed a American Airlines 737 with 110 passengers on board, according to NBC News.
+Ford reportedly asked the air traffic control at John Wayne Airport, after his private plane barely missed a Boeing 737 with 110 passengers on board, according to NBC News.

 Why?
 Allegedly, Ford landed on the wrong runway.